eriknellessen/user-controlled-decryption-operations/README.md

 ## Transparent client-side encryption

+### Configuring OpenSC

+We need to configure OpenSC, so it chooses the right driver to communicate with our Android smartphone.
+To do so, add the following lines to the file `/etc/opensc/opensc.conf`:

+> card_drivers = openpgp-modified, internal;

+> card_driver openpgp-modified {
+	# The location of the driver library
+	module = /path/to/the/build/directory/lib/card-openpgp-modified.so;
+}

+> card_atr 3b:80:80:01:01 {
+	driver = "openpgp-modified";
+}

+On a 64 Bit system, you might need to change the path from

+> /path/to/the/build/directory/lib/card-openpgp-modified.so

+to

+> /path/to/the/build/directory/lib64/card-openpgp-modified.so

 ### Setting up Dropbox

 This needs to be done only once.
 It must be done before starting the transparent client-side encryption or Dropbox.